Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

    Virtualization type is set to "hvm".

  "ami": attribute of the "aws_instance" resource is being assigned the value of 'data.aws_ami.amazonaminame.id' attribute referance this take ami id form data block.

-       #notepad main.tf
+       notepad main.tf

 ![tf-ec2_module_dataSource-main tf](https://github.com/Pratikshinde55/Terraform-aws-module-dataSource-/assets/145910708/f80a11e9-fd2b-4037-933a-042c79919846)

-⚡Step-2:⚡

-create tf sec_grp.tf file for security group details , here use loop:
+### Step-2: [Create tf sec_grp.tf file for security group details , here use loop:]

-  ✧"aws_security_group" =  AWS security group resource named "allow" is defined for create security group.
+"aws_security_group" =  AWS security group resource named "allow" is defined for create security group.

 "name": attribute is set to "terra_allow_" followed by the value of the variable "security_grp_name", likely creating a unique name for the security group.

 "description": attribute is set to describe the purpose of the security group.

-   "vpc_id": attribute is set to the value of the variable "vpcID", specifying the VPC in which the security group is to be created.
+vpc_id": attribute is set to the value of the variable "vpcID", specifying the VPC in which the security group is to be created.

-  ✧"ingress" = block Inside a dynamic block, the "ingress" block is defined to allow inbound traffic, Dynamic is make to manage ingress block dyanamically.
+"ingress" = block Inside a dynamic block, the "ingress" block is defined to allow inbound traffic, Dynamic is make to manage ingress block dyanamically.
   (ingress = inbound rule)

 "for_each": argument iterates over each element in the list of ports. for each is type of loop, var.sgports varible for providing lists of port numbers,

 "iterator": argument assigns a name to the current element in the iteration, which is referenced as "port" within the block.

 "Content"= block of dynamic block where we put things which want to manage dynamically.

 "protocol": Specifies the protocol for the traffic, in this case, "tcp.

 "cidr_blocks": Allows traffic from any source IP ("0.0.0.0/0").

-  ✧"egress" = block which control outbound traffic from the instances associated with the security group.
+"egress" = block which control outbound traffic from the instances associated with the security group.

 "from_port" and "to_port": attributes are set to 0, indicating that all ports are allowed for outbound traffic.

 "protocol": attribute is set to "-1", indicating that all protocols are allowed for outbound traffic.

 "cidr_blocks": attribute is set to ["0.0.0.0/0"], allowing outbound traffic to any destination IP address.

-       #notepad sec_grp.tf &
+      notepad sec_grp.tf &

 ![tf-sec_grp-module](https://github.com/Pratikshinde55/Terraform-aws-module-dataSource-/assets/145910708/79923a65-b1ac-472a-a642-bbba1f9395df)

-⚡Step-3:⚡

-create variables.tf file for varibles of main.tf & sec_grp.tf (in HCL file i provided i keep varibles in modules not created separate file:
+### Step-3: [Create variables.tf file for varibles of main.tf & sec_grp.tf (in HCL file i provided i keep varibles in modules not created separate file]

  Here varibles for resource ec2 & security group .

-    #notepad variables.tf &
+     notepad variables.tf &

 ![tf-ec2-variables](https://github.com/Pratikshinde55/Terraform-aws-module-dataSource-/assets/145910708/bbc47f63-79ec-4275-8426-65bd68138e51)

-                                            ❄️TeamA calling module for launch instance ❄️
+## TeamA calling module for launch instance

 create main.tf file for plugin with AWS provider , credentials, "module block calling":